Approach

 How decisions get made, what gets built, and why you always end up owning it.

-Built to run without us
+Built for you to own and run

 The best version of working together leaves you able to run your own system.
-Technical cleverness that makes you dependent isn’t a feature — it’s a failure.
+Technical cleverness that makes you dependent isn’t a feature, it’s a failure.
 Everything is built to be understandable, documented, and yours.

-We’re honest about build vs. buy
+I’m honest about build vs. buy

-Sometimes the smartest move is to not build anything at all — just stop paying for the wrong tool and switch to the right one.
+Sometimes the smartest move is to not build anything at all, just stop paying for the wrong tool and switch to the right one.
 The default recommendation is always the simplest thing that genuinely solves the problem.
 Custom builds happen only when off-the-shelf options genuinely fall short.

 Simplicity is part of the product